lucaswerkmeister/ja2l/README.md

 ## Project status

-Functional, but more tests, a manpage, etc. would be nice.
+Functional, but more tests, an `install` target, etc. would be nice.

 ## Build instructions